“This is a beautiful book in every sense—the design, photographs, and storytelling.”

 This collector’s edition is for the true Milan lover and book collector alike.

-Has all the same features as the Limited Edition including a one-of-a-kind wood keepsake.
+Has all the same features as the Limited Edition including a one-of-a-kind Milan wood keepsake.

-Download a pdf of the Collector’s Edition info sheet for more detailed information about the available pieces of wood.
+Download a pdf of the Collector’s Edition info sheet for more information about available pieces of wood.

 Advance Praise for Emil Milan: Midcentury Master